fluxtah/ask/README.md

 ask@koder ➜ :ls
 ```

+### Speech to Text
+The command `/r` will begin recording audio from your microphone, you can stop recording by pressing `Enter`.

+Once stopped you should see your transcribed text in the prompt, you can then send the text to the assistant by pressing `Enter`.

 ### Writing Assistant Plugins
 Assistant plugins are written in Kotlin and should be compiled to a jar file.
 The jar file should be placed in the `{USER_HOME}/.ask/plugins` directory.